Arthi-chaud/seminal-haskell/logbook.md

 ### June 25

 - Trace calls to typechecker
 - Changes in group are evaluated lazily

+### June 26

+- Add option to get computation time
+- Enumerate changes in function types

 ## Difficulties encountered